Shaped by storm and

 including the largest expanses of beach heather in New Jersey.

 Through the Carry-In/Carry-Out Program you can help us keep your parks clean

 and beautiful by carrying out the trash you carry in.
 Bags are provided

 throughout the site.
 Thank you for your cooperation and remember to recycle.

 Island Beach State Park facilities are partially accesible for people with disabilities.
 The Fisherman's Walkway is a boardwalk that provides access to both the ocean and bay at parking Area 7.
 Beach wheelchairs for the ocean swimming area, and beach wheelchairs that have been specialy fitted for surf fishing are available at the pavilions during the swiming season and at the park office during the remainder of the year.
 Contact the park office for further information regarding disability access.
 Text telephone (TT) users, call the New Jersey Relay Service at (800) 852-7899.

 Park Hours - Monday-Sunday - 8 am to 8 pm

-Office Hours - Monday-Sunday - 8 am to 4 pm
+Office Hours - Monday-Friday - 8 am to 4 pm

 The Island Beach State Park Discovery Trails System provides a self-guided experience through the nine plant communities of a barrier island.
 Wayside exhibits located along each trail interpret the natural and cultural stories of the park.
 There are a total of 8 trails, each under one mile.
 For a copy of the Discovery Trails brochure and map, please contact the Park Office.